Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 {
   price_amount:        (number): "This is the fiat equivalent of the price to be paid in crypto in USD",
-  pay_currency:        (string): "The crypto currency in which the pay_amount is specified (btc, eth, etc)", }
+  pay_currency:        (string): "The crypto currency in which the pay_amount is specified (btc, eth, etc)",
+  uuid:                (String): "The unique ID for the user making the payment", }
 ```